 The workout statistics shown can be changed by double-tapping to cycle through the available values.
 The text size is also configurable.

 Double tap the map to shrink the workout and allow room for a larger map.
-Double-tap again to restore the statistics to their normal size.
+Double-tap again to restore.

-The green compass points in the direction of where you started your workout (for example where you parked your car).
+The optional green compass points in the direction of where you started your workout (for example where you parked your car).

 Tapping the green compass shows the distance to this starting position.

 You can pause and resume your workout at any time by selecting